astronomer/astronomer-cosmos/docs/configuration/testing-behavior.rst

     mrr_playbook = DbtDag(
         # ...
-        on_warning_callback=warning_callback_func,
+        on_test_warning_callback=warning_callback_func,
     )

-When at least one WARN message is present, the function passed to ``on_warning_callback`` will be triggered.
+When at least one WARN message is present, the function passed to ``on_test_warning_callback`` will be triggered.
 In the example above, the following message will be sent to Slack:

 .. figure:: https://github.com/astronomer/astronomer-cosmos/raw/main/docs/_static/callback_slack.png
    :width: 600